RikusWiehahn/QR-Connect-CSV/README.md

 ```
 ...
 new_section
 section_type, TEXT
-text, "The paragraph you need..."
+text, The paragraph you need...
 section_end
 ...
 ```